danirisdiandita/Traffic-Management/README.md

     # This repository consists of:
         1) `main.ipynb` as the jupyter notebook file to apply the model.
-        2) `exploration.ipynb` as the jupyter notebook file containing the exploration of the data
+        2) `exploration.ipynb` as the jupyter notebook file containing the exploration of the data, scratches, and thought processes.
-        3) presentation file `presentation.pdf` shows the overall thought processes
+        3) presentation file `presentation.pdf` shows the overall thought processes.

     # The parts below are some passages and codings from the `main.ipynb` notebook, you can go directly
     # to open the file.
 For quick snapshot of the measured performance in `rmse`, see Part 1 below.
     # For quick snapshot about how to run your model, see Part 2 below.
-All of the stuff is recorded in `main.ipynb`
+All of the stuff is recorded in `main.ipynb`.
+    # For high level process, it is better go to `presentation.pdf`.

 ### Part 1 - Validation